dell/csm-docs/content/docs/authorization/configuration/powerscale/_index.md

 > - Only add the endpoint port if it has not been set in *my-isilon-settings.yaml*.
 > - The *isilon-creds* secret has a *mountEndpoint* parameter which must be set to the hostname or IP address of the PowerScale OneFS API server, for example, 10.0.0.1.

-7. Create the isilon-creds secret using the following command:
+7. Create the isilon-creds secret using this command:

     `kubectl create secret generic isilon-creds -n isilon --from-file=config=secret.yaml -o yaml --dry-run=client | kubectl apply -f -`